Advice > Software engineering

 If you’re unsure what level you’re being considered for, ask your recruiter.

-And remember, compensation packages are always negotiable.
-So, if you do get an offer, don’t hesitate to ask for more.
+And remember, compensation packages are always negotiable, even at Google.
+So if you do get an offer, don’t be afraid to ask for more.
+Use this Google offer negotiation guide to help you.

 2. Interview Process and Timeline